oktadev/okta-blog/_source/_posts/2018-05-18-node-authentication-with-passport-and-oidc.md

 }
 ```

 This function checks the request's `isAuthenticated()` method and passes the request on to the next handler if the user is logged in.
-If not, it redirects the user to the login page which with kick off the login process.
+If not, it redirects the user to the login page and kicks off the login process.

-Now add that middleware to the routes you need protected.
+Now add that middleware to the routes you need to be protected.
 In this case, just the profile route for now.

 ```js
 app.use('/profile', ensureLoggedIn, (req, res) => {